Perfectly Satisfying Pumpkin Soup

 I had a can of pumpkin in my pantry that had been staring me in the face for months, and it was time to set it free.
 I found a recipe for pumpkin soup in an old cookbook, and true to form, I used my ninja skills to cut the bad stuff and include some healthier options, like decreasing the amount of butter and substituting the whole milk (ack!) for unsweetened almond milk.
 It was delicious!
-And, here it is, the debut of my Perfect Pumpkin Soup.
+Not only is it delicious, as an added bonus, pumpkin packs a ninja warrior-like punch when it comes to health benefits.
+Here it is, the debut of my Perfectly Satisfying Pumpkin Soup.

 1 TBS butter

 In a large saucepan, heat butter over medium heat.
 Saute onions until tender.
 Stir in remaining ingredients, and heat just to boiling, stirring constantly.
 BOOM, that’s all there is to it.
 It was fabulous!
 Just for grins I added a small amount of spicy Italian sausage left over from the night before.
 All I can say is “yum!”
 This is now my go to soup for the next few months, or at least until it stops snowing, whichever comes first.
 Enjoy!

 almond milk, canned pumpkin, cooking with almond milk, healthy choices, healthy cooking, healthy soup, ninja, ninja skills, pumpkin, pumpkin puree, soup